JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tooltips.md

   an offset, and an alignment.
 * `delayMillis`, time in milliseconds after which the tooltip is shown.
 The default value is 500 ms.

+In the following example, we’ll create a simple window that contains a list of buttons, each wrapped in a `TooltipArea`.
+When you hover over a button, a tooltip displaying the button's name will appear.
+Add this code to the `main.kt` file in `composeApp/src/jvmMain/kotlin`:

 ```kotlin
 import androidx.compose.foundation.ExperimentalFoundationApi
 import androidx.compose.foundation.TooltipArea